 Other animals that have the most chances to pass on the rabies infection are skunks, raccoons, coyotes, and foxes.
 Small mammals, like squirrels, are typically not a threat for spreading rabies infection to humans.
 There are times the rabies virus can infect domesticated animals, such as cats, ferrets, and dogs.
 However, getting vaccinations and staying indoors cuts down on the number of pets that contract the virus.

 Animals showing the signs of a rabies infection may foam at the mouth, suffer paralysis or drool.
 Pets with rabies do not act normal.
 For instance, a rabid dog may act shy when she or he usually is friendly.
 Rabies infected wild animals will not fear for humans.

+The first symptoms of rabies may last for days.
+These symptoms can be very similar to influenza, including general weakness or discomfort, fever, or headaches.
 A human with rabies may experience a cough, fever, or sore throat.
 As the virus progresses, symptoms become more severe and can include hallucinations, restlessness, and seizures.
 Falling into a coma and dying is inevitable for untreated cases of rabies in humans.

 Rabies Home Remedies